 Approximately 14% of carbon emissions in the UK are contributed by the usage of fossil fuels for home heating, and this new strategy can have big implications on reducing the carbon footprint for many homeowners.

-The UK government has announced grants of £5,000 for people who will install heat pumps.
-This will be under the £450million Boiler Upgrade Scheme and will be available to homes from April 2022, and will run for three years.
+The UK government has announced grants of £7,500 for heat pumps (air source and ground source), updated as of October 2023.
+The Boiler Upgrade Scheme started in April 2022 and, with additional funding announced in December 2023, is set to continue until 2028.
 The government also announced that there will be 0% VAT on renewables in the UK.

 The new ECO+ scheme will be launched in Spring 2023.